 When it comes to filing for a divorce, there is nothing more emotionally taxing than a divorce that seems to go on forever.
 And there are many factors that weigh into how long it will take for a divorce to be finalized.
 But in many cases, it comes down to a matter of how contentious the divorce is and how the spouses interact with each other.
-Juan Luciano, Manahttan’s premier divorce attorney, is here to explain how long it takes to get a divorce in New York.
+To speak with an experienced Manhattan divorce lawyer, call us today.

 How Much Can You Compromise in Your Divorce Negotiation?